Learn Ways to Appeal Your Amazon Suspension

 Understand the Rules Before Appealing Amazon Suspension!

+Even if you follow all of the Amazon business tips you hear, you may still face suspension.
 Generally speaking, there are two common reasons why Amazon makes the move to suspend and active account: copyright problems, and downright dishonestly!

 1. Brand Infringement

 Infringement happens when a company writes an email stating that a particular Amazon store is selling a product without the brands permission.
 For example, if a brand is selling a legitimate Canon Camera without the permission of Canon, their e-commerce store will be very quickly taken down.